imzqqq/chat/website/spec/content/proposals.md

-Features such as reactions, threaded messages, editable messages, spam/abuse/content filtering (and reputation systems), are all features which would clearly benefit the whole Chat ecosystem, and cannot be implemented in an interoperable way using the current spec; so they necessitate a spec change.
+Features such as reactions, threaded messages, editable messages, spam/abuse/content filtering (and reputation systems), are all features which would clearly benefit the whole Matrix ecosystem, and cannot be implemented in an interoperable way using the current spec; so they necessitate a spec change.

 ## Process

-The process for submitting a Chat Spec Change (MSC) Proposal in detail is as follows:
+The process for submitting a Matrix Spec Change (MSC) Proposal in detail is as follows:

 -   Create a first draft of your proposal using [GitHub-flavored